maulikmadhavi/ollama_streamlit_demos/README.md

 ```

 Navigate to the URL provided by Streamlit in your browser to interact with the app.

+### Using Internet Search

+1. After launching the app, navigate to the "🌐 Internet Search" tab
+2. Toggle the "Enable Internet Search" switch to ON
+3. Adjust the number of search results if needed
+4. Now when you ask questions, the model will search the internet for the most up-to-date information

+**Note:** Internet search is disabled by default to respect your privacy and to limit API calls.

 **NB: Make sure you have downloaded [Ollama](https://ollama.com/) to your system.**